 - USES MADE OF THE INFORMATION

-- To ensure that content from our site is presented in the most effective manner for you and for your computer.
+- To ensure that content from our Services is presented in the most effective manner for you and for your computer;

-- To provide you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes.
+- To provide you with information, products or services that you request from us or which we feel may interest you;

 - To carry out our obligations arising from any contracts entered into between you and us, including, but not limited to, ensuring that third party contractors fulfil orders you have made and you thereby receive the service you have previously requested;

-- To allow you to participate in interactive features of our service, when you choose to do so.
+- To allow you to participate in interactive features of our Services, when you choose to do so;

-- To notify you about changes to our service.
+- To notify you about changes to our Services.

 We may also use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by post, email or telephone.